- Lt. Cmdr. Dr. Amadeus O'Reilly

 Despite initial hesitancy, an emergency hail was finally broadcast to the Federation; a decision based upon their history and previously-benevolent interactions with the Enterprise-D.

 While Starfleet scrambled to try and offer an answer of what could be done (and volunteers could be scrounged for such an "off-putting" mission as an emergency request to aid dying former Borg), the USS Voyager had returned from the Delta Quadrant just over a month prior, and its photonic lifeform Emergency Medical Hologram Mk.
 I (also colloquially known as simply "The Doctor") had been searching for further service and purpose.
-Leaping at the opportunity thanks to his familiarity with Borg-related procedures, this EMH (with the assistance of Seven of Nine and other Voyager personnel) assembled a medical team of xB sympathizers and various EMH editions and chartered a hospital starship to Ohniaka III, where he and a crew of 328 performed varying levels of 1,227 Reclamation Procedures in 78 hours in collaboration with Progenitor medical advisors.
+Leaping at the opportunity thanks to his familiarity with Borg-related procedures, this EMH (with the assistance of Seven of Nine, xB sympathizers, and other former Voyager personnel) were given a task force of a Hiawatha and Akira-class starships to Ohniaka III under "Operation House Call," where he and a crew of 328 performed varying levels of 1,227 Reclamation Procedures in 78 hours and follow-up vaccination efforts in collaboration with Progenitor medical advisors.

 (Note: this numerical reduction from the original 1,563 survivors of Cubesfall were fatalities from either ▇▇▇▇▇ presence on the planet 10 years ago, suicide, or pre-Reconstitution cortical node failure.)